 If a business with a certain level of market power implements personalized pricing, it will be able to sell products and services at lower prices to consumers who have a willingness-to-pay less than the normal uniform prices if personalized pricing were not implemented.
-As a result, more consumers will have access to the products and services, and output will increase (total surplus [consumer surplus + producer surplus] will also increase).
-[98]
+As a result, more consumers will have access to the products and services, and output will increase (total surplus [consumer surplus + producer surplus] will also increase).^[98]

-automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements".
+95 Article 4 (4) of EU's General Data Protection Regulation (GDPR) defines profiling as "any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements".